pjotrp/bioruby-pipeline/README.md

 [![Build Status](https://secure.travis-ci.org/pjotrp/bioruby-pipeline.png)](http://travis-ci.org/pjotrp/bioruby-pipeline)

 Common pipeline tasks.
+This Bio module does not do the work of a job scheduler, for this you can use [Ruby Queue (rq)](https://github.com/pjotrp/rq), amongst many.  bio-pipeline addresses DRY principles for creating tasks at the job level.
+For example, bio-pipeline comes with a library templates (mostly based on YAML and ERB) for common bioinformatics tasks.
+Also bio-pipeline has the run-once command, which caches results and won't calculate the same result twice.

 Note: this software is under active development!
+Feel free to pitch in.

 ## Installation

+(sorry, not yet!)

 ```sh
     gem install bio-pipeline